3 days in Helsinki, the first European Capital of Smart Tourism

 – “I think I’ll just have coffee.
 A large coffee to go, please.”

-– “Okay dear.”
+– “Okay, dear.”

-– “I’m sorry to ask, but are you Italian?”, I asked.
+– “I’m sorry to ask, but are you Italian?”
+I asked.

 – “No!
 But everyone thinks I am!
 I was born in Lebanon but have been in Finland for many years.
-I tell everyone I’m Lebanese child but a Finnish woman.”
+I tell everyone I’m a Lebanese child but a Finnish woman.”

 Unknowingly, this woman completely changed my perspective of Helsinki just when I was about to give up.
 Falling out of excitement with a city on your first full day exploring is frustrating, to say the least.
 The effort of adjusting your expectations could easily make the rest of your trip feel like a chore.